Skip to main content

 Create a webhook endpoint

-2. Select Add webhook.
+2. Select Add new webhook.

 3. Enter an HTTPS endpoint URL.